BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_3_Funding_a_Transaction_with_CPFP.md

 A _sender_ could use CPFP to free up a transaction if he received change from it.
 He would just use that change as his input, and the resultant use of CPFP would free up the entire transaction.
 Mind you, he'd do better to use RBF as long as it was enabled, as the total fees would then be lower.

 A _recipient_ could use CPFP even if he wasn't planning on immediately spending the money, for example if he's worried that the funds may not be resent if the transaction expires.
 In this case, he just creates a child transaction that sends all the money (minus a transaction fee) to a change address.
+That's what we did in our example, above.

 ## Summary: Funding a Transaction with CPFP

 You can take advantage of the CPFP incentives to free up funds that have been sent to you but have not been confirmed.
 Just use the unconfirmed transaction as UTXO and pay a higher-than-average transaction fee.

 _What is the power of CPFP?_ Mostly, CPFP is just useful to get funds unstuck when you're the recipient and the sender isn't being helpful for whatever reason.
-It doesn't have the more powerful possibilities of RBF, but is an alternatve way toexert control over a transaction after it's been placed in the mempool, but before it's confirmed in a block.
+It doesn't have the more powerful possibilities of RBF, but is an alternatve way to exert control over a transaction after it's been placed in the mempool, but before it's confirmed in a block.